Security and user experience

 Deployment requirements: You may want to use a policy-based deployment to allow only compliant users to download the published apps.
 For example, you may want certain apps to require that device encryption is enabled or the device is managed, or that the device meets a minimum operating system version.
 You may also want certain apps to be available only to corporate users.
 You need to outline such requirements in advance so that you can configure the appropriate deployment rules or actions.

 Licensing requirements: You should record app-related licensing requirements.
 These notes will help you to manage license usage effectively and to decide if you need to configure specific features in Endpoint Management to facilitate licensing.
-For example, if you deploy an iOS app, irrespective of whether it is a free or a paid app, Apple enforces licensing requirements on the app by making the users sign into their iTunes account.
-You can register for Apple VPP to distribute and manage these apps via Endpoint Management.
-VPP allows users to download the apps without having to sign into their iTunes account.
-Additionally, tools, such as Samsung SAFE and Samsung KNOX, have special licensing requirements, which you need to complete prior to deploying those features.
+For example, if you deploy an iOS app, irrespective of whether it is a free or a paid app, Apple enforces licensing requirements on the app by making the users sign into their Apple App Store account.
+You can register for Apple volume purchase to distribute and manage these apps via Endpoint Management.
+Volume purchase allows users to download the apps without having to sign into their Apple App Store account.
+Additionally, tools, such as Samsung SAFE and Samsung Knox, have special licensing requirements, which you need to complete prior to deploying those features.

 Blacklist/whitelist requirements: There may be apps that you do not want users to install or use at all.
 Creating a blacklist will define an out of compliance event.
 You can then set up policies to trigger in case such a thing happens.
 On the other hand, an app may be acceptable for use but may fall under the blacklist for one reason or another.
 If this is the case, you can add the app to a whitelist and indicate that the app is acceptable to use but is not required.
 Also, keep in mind that the apps pre-installed on new devices can include some commonly used apps that are not part of the operating system.
 This may conflict with your blacklisting strategy.